willfaught/paige/README.md

 [paige.feeds]

-disable_link = false # Disables using the link parameter for the page URL page_link = "⏎" # If a front matter link is present, and disable_link is false, then link to the page with this text
+disable_link = false # Disables using the link parameter for the page URL page_link = "⏎" # Link to the page with this text if the link parameter is set and disable_link is false

 [paige.feeds.atom]